christsven/H.E.A.T/ruleset/H.E.A.T.md

 ##### Transport and (Dis)embarking

-Every helicopter has a capacity indicating the amount of personell that is able to be transported.
+Every helicopter has a capacity indicating the amount of personnel that is able to be transported.

 A landed helicopter can be treated the same way as a normal transport.
 Take an